syncfusion-content/javascript-docs/js/ReportViewer/Syncfusion-ReportServer-report.md

 {% endhighlight %}

-2.Set the Syncfusion ReportServer built-in service URL to the `reportServiceUrl` property.
+2.Set the Syncfusion Report Server built-in service URL to the `reportServiceUrl` property.
 Assign the created token to [`serviceAuthorizationToken`](../api/ejreportviewer#members:members:serviceauthorizationtoken) and `reportPath` to a report deployed on the server.
 You can use the following complete code in your HTML page.

 {% highlight javascript %}
     <script type="text/javascript">